GreenData17/Relic/README.md

 It's scripts are heavily inspired by Unity3d and has similar methods.

 ### Current Features
-* Its planed usecase is for 2D game development.
+* 2D game development environment.
 * createing Gameobjects and adding Components
 * It has an Engine Console and an External development Console.